Beths Grammar School

 Keep preparation steady, structured, and positive, and help your child feel confident and prepared in time for exam day.

 The live process usually sits with Bexley Council and the individual schools in the consortium.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.